 This is part two of a series on how to make homemade soda.
 If you’ve stumbled upon this post, feel free to review Part I: Coke’s Ingredients to get the background information on this project.

-Oddly, making soda syrup requires lot of math.
-Luckily I’ve done most of the volumetric calculations for you and with this basic recipe you should be able to make any flavour of homemade soda concentrate.
+Oddly, making soda syrup requires a lot of math.
+Luckily I’ve done most of the volumetric calculations for you, and with this basic recipe, you should be able to make any flavour of homemade soda concentrate.

 Homemade Cola Recipe

 Can you substitute citric acid?
-Yes you can, but it will change the flavour.
-Simply dissolve 2 tablespoons of citric acid in the 100 ml of water in Step 3.
-Alternatively, you can add fresh squeezed lime juice to the soda instead of Acid Phosphate.
+Yes, you can, but it will change the flavour.
+Simply dissolve two tablespoons of citric acid in the 100 ml of water in Step 3.
+Alternatively, you can add freshly squeezed lime juice to the soda instead of Acid Phosphate.

 In Part III, I’ll demonstrate how to adjust the base recipe with essential oils to change the flavour and allow for easier reformulation.
 Also, many of the questions you may have about soda formulation are answered in the book Fix the Pumps.
 Buy a copy and be enlightened.